 To change Battery Saver settings

-If you don't have Windows Phone 8.1 installed, you can use Battery Saver by going to Settings Asset not found > Battery Saver.
+If you don't have Windows Phone 8.1 installed, you can use Battery Saver by going to Settings> Battery Saver.

 In Settings, do one of the following: